Reconstructing PTA measurements via early seeding of supermassive black holes

-An observable SGWB results from the dynamics of a population of cosmological sources and hence should be unpolarized, stationary over the period of observation, and isotropically distributed over the sky.
+\textbf{\emph{Gravitational wave background}} -- An observable SGWB results from the dynamics of a population of cosmological sources and hence should be unpolarized, stationary over the period of observation, and isotropically distributed over the sky.
 Thus, the characteristics of the SGWB primarily depend on its frequency spectrum.
-A typical approach for quoting the gravitational wave energy density spectrum is by introducing the dimensionless parameter

-which characterizes the energy density $\rho_{\rm GW}$ of the gravitational radiation contained in the logarithmic frequency bin $d \ln{f}$, $\rho_c = 3 H_0^2 c^2 / (8 \pi G)$ being the critical energy density.
-As we discuss in Appendix~\ref{sec:GW spectrum appendix}, this yields
+A typical approach for quoting the gravitational wave energy density spectrum is by introducing the dimensionless parameter $ \Omega_{\rm GW}(f) = \frac{1}{\rho_c} \frac{d \rho_{\rm GW}}{d \ln f}$ which characterizes the energy density $\rho_{\rm GW}$ of the gravitational radiation contained in the logarithmic frequency bin $d \ln{f}$, $\rho_c = 3 H_0^2 c^2 / (8 \pi G)$ being the critical energy density.
+As we discuss in SM Sec.~V, this yields

-where $dV(z)$ is the differential comoving volume element, $z_i = 10$ is redshift upto which mergers are considered and $|\tilde{h}(f)|$ represents the optimal gravitational wave strain amplitude in the Fourier space.
-To compute $\Omega_{\rm GW}$, we need to determine the nature of $\tilde h(f)$ for an inspiraling and merging binary.
-For this, we use the phenomenological waveforms provided in \cite{Ajith:2007kx} with further details relegated to Appendix~\ref{sec: waveforms}.
+where $dV(z)$ is the differential comoving volume element, $R_{\rm BH}$ is the SMBH merger rate (see Eq.~\ref{eq:R_BH}), $z_i = 10$ is redshift up to which mergers are considered and $|\tilde{h}(f)|$ represents the optimal gravitational wave strain amplitude in the Fourier space.
+For the latter we use the phenomenological waveforms of \cite{Ajith:2007kx}.